2/4/2020

 speaker

 Thank you, Michelle.
 Good morning, everyone, and welcome to our fourth quarter calendar year 2019 earnings call.
-On the call with me today are Bill Brown, our CEO, Chris Kivasek, our COO, Jay Malave, our CFO, and Anurag Maheshwari.
-First, a few words on forward-looking statements and non-GAP measures.
+On the call with me today are Bill Brown, our CEO, Chris Gubasik, our COO, Jay Malave, our CFO, and Anurag Maheshwari.
+First, a few words on forward-looking statements and non-GAAP measures.
 Forward-looking statements involve assumptions, risks, and uncertainties that could cause actual results to differ materially from those statements.
-For more information, please see the press release, the presentation, and our SEC filing.
-A reconciliation of non-GAP financial measures to comparable GAP measures is included in the quarterly materials on the Investor Relations section of our website, which is L3Harris.com, where a replay of this call will also be available.
-To aid with -over-year comparability following the L3Harris merger, discussions will be on a combined basis with prior year results, along with -to-date and first half 2019 results, reflecting a combined L3 and Harris as if the businesses had been operated together during those periods.
+For more information, please see the press release, the presentation, and RSEC filing.
+A reconciliation of non-GAAP financial measures to comparable GAAP measures is included in the quarterly materials on the investor relations section of our website, which is L3Harris.com, where a replay of this call will also be available.
+To aid with year-over-year comparability following the L3Harris merger, discussions will be on a combined basis with prior year results along with year-to-date and first half 2019 results reflecting a combined L3 and Harris as if the businesses had been operated together during those periods.
 With that, Bill, I'll turn it over to you.

 speaker